 Joel: Yeah I was part of the A round, which was the same thing.
 Very early days.

 Grant: Super early, this technology becomes possible, you had been in the industry for a while and you probably knew some of the founders and some of the folks that were working on it.
 You were like, "I want to invest.
 This seems great."

 Joel: Part of it was also collegial, "I just think this is cool.
 We've been reading these white papers forever and I want to support this type of technology getting to market."

-Grant: Like, that's the thing you believe in at your
+Grant: Like, that's the thing you believe in at your core.